microsoft/sarif-tools/README.md

 ```
 usage: sarif trend [-h] [--output FILE] [--blame-filter FILE] [--dateformat {dmy,mdy,ymd}] [file_or_dir [file_or_dir ...]]

+Write a CSV file with time series data from SARIF files with "yyyymmddThhmmssZ" timestamps in their filenames

 positional arguments:
   file_or_dir           A SARIF file or a directory containing SARIF files